lusy/motivationFF/opensym2016/slides.md

 * "there's stuff you can physically touch (more tangible compared to coding), it makes you happy :)"
 * "you can climb on church towers and look at the city from above, which is pretty cool :)"
 * "it's technically challenging despite the fact that I've abandoned the idea that it could be an alternative to the last mile of the German Telekom"
-* "challenge: to get maximal results with minimus resources"
+* "challenge: to get maximal results with minimal resources"

 ---